-Having a wrestling world with a Muslim world, part of doing that means putting these groups together where you think, "that doesn't make sense.
-Muslims are like blank, Mexicans are like blank.
+Mixing the wrestling world with the Muslim world mean putting these groups together where you think, that doesn't make sense.
+Muslims are like blank; Mexicans are like blank.
 Women are like blank.
 Lesbians are like blank."
 It's a way of playing with these formulas that we think are possible in one space or in one community or in one world.
-For the most part when you see Muslim women, someone's trying to save them, or we're still seeing them being killed, or tortured, or being aggressors or terrorists.
+For the most part, when you see a Muslim women, someone's trying to save them, or we're seeing them being killed, tortured, or being aggressors, or as terrorists.
 It felt really important that this be as regular and relatable as possible.
 Because there are plenty of the other stories happening right now.
 That wasn't my job.

 Was it hard to leave that in another director's hands?
 It sounds like you had a clear vision for what you were doing with this screenplay.

-Before I even met [ Signature Move's director] Jennifer Reeder, I knew her work, and she makes these very auteur-style, gritty, young-girls-coming-of-age stories that are a little David Lynch-y sometimes, and a little more gory, and beautiful.
-She gets that feminist, female experience so well.
-I don't think that we only come of age when we're 13, because I definitely didn't.
+Before I even met [Signature Move's director] Jennifer Reeder, I knew her work.
+She makes these very auteur-style, gritty, young-girls-coming-of-age stories that are a little David Lynch-y sometimes, and a little more gory, and beautiful.
+She gets that feminist female experience so well.
+I don't think that we only come of age when we're 13 because I definitely didn't.
 That was one coming of age, but I'm probably going to have three more coming of ages.
 That's how I hope to continue to push and evolve and grow.
-And so her ability to work with these kinds of stories is really, really powerful.
+So her ability to work with these kinds of stories is really powerful.

 Can you tell me about the use of language in the film?

 When I think of why I started creating anything, it was because I didn't see my identities represented.
 And language is everything.
-I grew up in a household where my mom was like "you have to speak in Urdu," and everything was either me speaking Urdu or a combination of language.
-That feels like the soundtrack of our lives.
-And not just my life, but so many people I know, and so without that, it would have felt inauthentic, which I know is a completely unpopular device to use in a western romantic comedy, but it just felt like that's real.
-And it's another way of showing the similarities between the communities of people.
+I grew up in a household where my mom was like "you have to speak in Urdu," and everything was either me speaking Urdu, or a combination of languages.
+Speaking many different languages feels like the soundtrack of our lives.
+And not just my life, but so many people I know.
+So without that, it would have felt inauthentic, which I know is a completely unpopular device to use in a western romantic comedy, but it just felt more real that way.
+It's another way of showing the similarities between the communities of people.

 I'm curious to hear you talk about Zaynab's mother.
 The portrayal felt so incredibly compassionate to her perspective.

-Yeah, Zaynab's mother is played by Shabana Azmi, Indian film legend, and the last time she played a character in a film where women love women was 20 years ago in the Canadian film Fire, where she played the woman who loves a woman.
-She's a brilliant actor, and really when I thought of who would play this role, there was nobody but her.
+Yeah, Zaynab's mother is played by Indian film legend, Shabana Azmi.
+The last time she played a character in a film where women love women was 20 years ago in the Canadian film Fire, where she played the woman who was in love with another woman.
+She's a brilliant actor, and really, when I thought of who would play this role, there was nobody but her.

-It sort of goes back to portraying a Muslim woman as a real human being versus someone who needs to be saved, or is being oppressed.
-People may look at me, juxtaposed against my mother.
-I wear jeans with zippers on the knees and T-shirts with holes and lots of denim and have short hair.
-And my mother wears shalwar kameezes and hijabs every day, but the two of us are really exactly alike, and the reason I am the way I am, and my spirit, or my power, or my strength, even my smile––they all come from her.
+It sort of goes back to portraying a Muslim woman as a real human being versus someone who needs to be saved or is being oppressed.
+People may look at me, juxtaposed my mother.
+I wear jeans with zippers on the knees, T-shirts with holes, lots of denim, and have short hair.
+My mother wears salwar kameezes and hijabs every day.
+However, the two of us are really exactly alike.
+She's the reason I am the way I am.
+My spirit, or my power, my strength, even my smile––they all come from her.
 I feel like one of the radical things we did in this film was to normalize people.

 There are so many examples of queer representation coming from non-queer filmmakers that tend to focus more on that clash too.

-Right, and I think that relationships are complicated.
-Regardless of whether you're in a heteronormative long-term relationship with 2.5 kids and a white picket fence, relationships, life, and love are complicated, and I think that that's okay.
-It's more about getting to a point of some sort of connection between mother and daughter, and honestly that's one of the number one things that I see as how we can change the world: empathy and connection between individuals.
+Right, and I think those relationships are complicated.
+Regardless of whether you're in a heteronormative long-term relationship with two kids and a white picket fence, relationships, life, and love are complicated, and I think that's okay.
+It's more about getting to a point of some sort of connection between mother and daughter, and honestly, that's one of the number one things that I see as how we can change the world: empathy and connection between individuals.